George Grant Francis: Later life

 He was mayor of the borough in 1854, and was also Lieutenant-Colonel of the 1st Glamorganshire Artillery Volunteers, a corps raised by his exertions in 1859.

-Francis died at his town house, 9 Upper Phillimore Place, Kensington, 21 April 1882, and was buried on the 26th in his wife's family tomb at Danygraig Cemetery, Swansea.
+Francis died at his town house, 9 Upper Phillimore Place, Kensington, 21 April 1882 aged 68, and was buried on the 26th in his wife's family tomb at Danygraig Cemetery, Swansea.
 By his marriage in 1840 to Sarah, eldest daughter of John Richardson of Swansea, and of Whitby Lodge, Northumberland, he left three sons.
-He was elected F.S.A.
-16 January 1845, was its honorary secretary for South Wales, and was also a corresponding member of the Society of Antiquaries of Scotland and of the Welsh Manuscripts Society.

 Works

 In 1835 he helped to found the Royal Institution of South Wales, and presented it with his collections of local fossils, antiquities, coins, and seals, together with a library of works relating to Wales (of which he compiled and printed a catalogue, later adding a supplementary volume).
 He shared in the formation of the Cambrian Archæological Association in 1846, and contributed to its journal, Archæologia Cambrensis.
 To the volume for 1848 he sent for insertion the original contract of affiance between Edward of Carnarvon, prince of Wales, and Isabella, daughter of Philip the Fair, king of France, dated at Paris 20 May 1303, which he had discovered in Swansea Castle.
 It was printed separately the same year.
-His connection with the school enabled him to collect materials for his book, ‘The Free Grammar School, Swansea; with brief Memoirs of its Founders and Masters, and copies of original deeds,’ Swansea, 1849.
-He printed privately copies of ‘Charters granted to Swansea. ...
-Translated, illustrated, and edited by G. G. Francis,’ Latin and English, London, 1867.
+His connection with the school enabled him to collect materials for his book, ‘'The Free Grammar School, Swansea; with brief Memoirs of its Founders and Masters, and copies of original deeds, Swansea, 1849.
+He printed privately copies of '‘Charters granted to Swansea. ...
+Translated, illustrated, and edited by G. G. Francis, Latin and English, London, 1867.

 In 1867 Francis sent to the Swansea newspaper, The Cambrian papers which he had discovered in the Record Office on the metallurgy of the district.
-He then print fifty copies for presents as ‘The Smelting of Copper in the Swansea District, from the Time of Elizabeth to the Present Day,’ Swansea, 1867.
+He then printed fifty copies for presents as The Smelting of Copper in the Swansea District, from the Time of Elizabeth to the Present Day, Swansea, 1867.
 He later republished it in 1881, illustrated with autotype portraits of men connected with the copper trade, and sketches of places connected with copper smelting.
 From original documents among the Gnoll papers at Neath, Francis expanded this second edition.

 Francis wrote many other monographs on Welsh history and topography, including: